Glasgow Airport: Expansion plans

 In 2005 BAA published a consultation paper for the development of the airport.
 The consultation paper included proposals for a second runway parallel to and to the north-west of the existing runway 05/23; redevelopment and enlargement of the East (low-cost) pier to connect directly with Terminal 2; and an additional International Pier to the west of the existing International Pier.
 There were plans for a new rail terminal, joined to the airport's passenger terminal and Multistorey car park.
 On 29 November 2006 the Scottish Parliament gave the go-ahead for the new railway station as part of the Glasgow Airport Rail Link to Glasgow Central station, originally due for completion in 2011.
 However, on 17 September 2009 the rail link was cancelled as part of public spending cuts and escalating costs.

 BAA's plans, which are expected to cost some £290 million over the next 25 years, come in response to a forecasted trebling of annual passenger numbers passing through the airport by 2030.
 The current figure of 9.4 million passengers passing through the airport is expected to rise to more than 24 million by 2030.

-As of late 2017, there are plans to build a light rail link that will connect the city centre to the airport via Govan, with plans already underway to begin construction of the project after the cancellation of the original Glasgow Airport Rail Link project.
-Since then this plan has been implemented into the lager Clyde Metro project.
+As of late 2017, there were plans to build a light rail link that will connect the city centre to the airport via Govan, with plans already underway to begin construction of the project after the cancellation of the original Glasgow Airport Rail Link project.
+Since then this plan has been implemented into the larger Clyde Metro project.

 On 23 March 2025, AviAlliance announced that it would be investing £350 million across AGS Airports, with the majority being invested in Glasgow Airport.
 Plans include work to enable arriving aircraft to be turned around faster, expanding the airside part of the terminal beyond security to add more shops and places to eat and drink, the west end of the check-in hall to be expanded, along with the T2 check in area at the east end of the building.
 The three piers of aircraft boarding gates will be overhauled for the first time in 30 years.
 This work was due to commence in 2030, will now start in 2025 and is scheduled to be completed by 2027.